Irish Tax Rebates: Most Frequently Asked Questions

-Here at Irish Tax Rebates, we receive a lot of questions from the public via phone, e-mail and social media each week regarding the process of claiming tax back.
+Here at Irish Tax Rebates, we receive a lot of questions from our clients via phone, e-mail and social media each week regarding the process of claiming tax back.
 We have compiled the answers for our most frequently asked questions into this article to help guide those interested in getting money back.

 How much of a tax rebate could I get back?